nnebbe1/NormanUpdate1/README.md

 - The tomato can be collected by walking into the labyrinth.
 In the labyrinth, the umbrella can also be collected (not an ingredient but useful later on)
 - The mushroom can be collected by jumping on the small clouds underneath the big rain cloud.
 Careful! the acidic mayo-rain will kill the player if they don't have an umbrella with them.
 That means the order of collection matters and the Person playing the game has to find that out by trial and error.
 - The yogurt can be collected by managing your way through the ketchup army.
 Careful! the ketchup bottles are enemies, if you touch them you lose a life.
-- the garlic can be picked up right away
+- the garlic can be picked up right away (there are signs around it indicating that the area is under construction, as a joke)

 ### Enemies